-18. Dress To Impress – Dressing well in the gym can make a big difference to how you feel.
+18. Dress To Impress – Dressing well in the gym can make a big difference in how you feel.
 Feeling good in your gym kit adds motivation and makes you feel that all the effort you are putting in is worthwhile.
-You can also use it as an intrinsic motivator: if you only have tight fitting gym wear its pretty clear for all to see when you aren’t in shape, so you won’t stay there long.
+You can also use it as an intrinsic motivator: if you only have tight-fitting gym wear it’s pretty clear for all to see when you aren’t in shape, so you won’t stay there long.

 27. Don’t Get Boring – Sure, it’s great having a totally ripped physique and being the most muscular guy in the room.
 But don’t get so obsessed that it’s all you think and talk about.
 If you can’t lead a normal life because of your exercise goals, it may be time to stop and think.
 Dedication is one thing but obsession is never healthy.

-35. High Intensity Cardio – When trying to get lean you are recommended two types of cardio: high and low intensity.
-High intensity provides a great way to increase the amount of calories burned throughout the day.
-Intervals, sprints and high intensity workout drills are all great options for that metabolism spike
+35. High-Intensity Cardio – When trying to get lean you are recommended two types of cardio: high and low intensity.
+High intensity provides a great way to increase the number of calories burned throughout the day.
+Intervals, sprints, and high-intensity workout drills are all great options for that metabolism spike

 38. Acknowledge Age, But Don’t Be Limited By It – No one can ignore the passing of time, but it’s simple enough to adapt training and account for changes in your body as the years pass.
 For example, it takes a little longer to recover in your forties and fifties than it does in your twenties, and you start to lose some muscle if you don’t actively work to maintain it.
 That being said, age is no reason not to have great health.
 Be the outlier and don’t allow the idea of ‘age’ detract from your goals.